 6.1.
-Coated snap-off strips
+Coated snap-off Strips

-The ready to use breakapart snap-off strips are coated with Dengue Virus antigen.
-Store at 2...8 °C. Immediately after removal of strips, the remaining strips should be resealed in the aluminium foil along with the desiccant supplied and stored at 2...8 °C; stability until expiry date.
+The ready to use breakapart snap-off strips are coated with Dengue Virus Type 2 antigen.
+Store at 2...8°C. Immediately after removal of strips, the remaining strips should be resealed in the aluminium foil along with the desiccant supplied and stored at 2...8°C; stability until expiry date.

 6.2.
-Dengue Virus anti-IgM Conjugate
+Dengue Virus anti-IgG Conjugate

-The bottle contains 20 ml of a solution with anti-human-IgM horseradish peroxidase, buffer, stabilizers, preservatives and an inert red dye.
+The bottle contains 20 ml of a solution with anti-human-IgG horseradish peroxidase, buffer, stabilizers, preservatives and an inert blue dye.
 The solution is ready to use.
 Store at $2...8^{\circ}$ C. After first opening stability until expiry date when stored at $2...8^{\circ}$ C.